 Here’s why understanding that you have access to many datasets with different kinds of information is important: in Verbum, you can search the text itself--the actual words in your Bible or other resource (referred to in Verbum as the “surface text”), or you can perform a more powerful search of one or more of these underlying datasets.
 These more advanced searches allow you to, for example, search for every time a biblical person is mentioned in the Bible, even if he or she is only referred to by a pronoun.

 Inline search is the quickest way to perform a simple search for an English term.
 In your open Bible or other book, click the Inline Search icon , then enter your search term in the inline search box.

 The easiest way to search for something is from the context (right-click) menu.
 Right-click a word, or highlight a phrase and right-click it.

 The right pane of the context menu has a search section.
 Once you’ve picked what it is you want to search for, select the type of search you want to run.
 Verbum includes all kinds of advanced searches.
-For the most part, you’ll want to run a Bible search (searches your preferred Bible) or Basic search (searches every resource in your Library).
+For the most part, you’ll want to run a Bible search (searches your preferred Bible), Books search (searches every resource in your Library), or All search (searches every resource and tool in your Verbum installation).

 After you pick your search type, the Verbum Search tool will open and display your search results.

 The Search tool is one of the most powerful features in Verbum.
 You can run anything from a simple word search to a complicated syntactical search.
-Open the Search tool by clicking the Search icon beside the Go box.
+Open the Search tool by clicking Search.

-Field: this allows you to select what kind of text you want to search.
-For the most part, you’ll be fine leaving this set to All Text.
-If you want to, for example, search footnotes only, you can click All Text and check the box beside Footnotes.
+Field: This allows you to select what part of the text you want to search.
+For the most part, you’ll be fine leaving this set to All Bible Text.
+If you want to, for example, search words of Christ only, you can click All Bible Text and check the box beside Words of Christ.

 Passage: Use this to set a specific range of text you want to search (for example, the Gospels).
 You can also enter a custom range in the Passage Find Box.